New managers: 6 tips for a smooth transition if your predecessor is still around

 Tip no 1: Check the forecast before take-off

 When you’re a new manager, you have about six months to a year to “come in with a win of your own,” writes Terry Bacon in his book Elements of Influence.
 If you want to be in a strong position, you must know the terrain.
 The challenges you face will depend upon how the former manager left things when moving on.
 Making a smooth transition, therefore, requires knowing the history of the team you’re inheriting.
 Try to find out why your predecessor is leaving.
 Have they been promoted?
 Are they changing careers?
 Are they moving to another city?
-Getting a clear view of the situation will help you to understand future behaviours and anticipate potential obstacles.
+Getting a clear view of the situation will help you to understand future behaviors and anticipate potential obstacles.
 For example, a manager who has been promoted probably will be more cooperative than someone who has been sidelined.

 Tip no 2: Dig deep into relationship dynamics